trapgar/unreal-thirdpersonshooter/README.md

     - `UEquipmentConfiguration`
     - `UInventoryItemDefinition`
     - `UEquipmentItemDefinition`
+- 30000.0 cm/s is a good muzzle velocity for blaster bolts

 ## Question and Answer
 - What is the difference between a `GameplayCue`, and a `GameplayEvent` in terms of GameplayTags?